 Almond cultivation has profusely coloured the serenity and tranquillity of the Kashmir landscape.
 The Kashmir almond has lived up to its reputation as one of the choicest fruits; Kashmir has long been considered the home of almonds.
 Five varieties of almonds are found in Jammu and Kashmir.

-Almond production decreased in last 8 yrs
+Almond production decreased in the last 8 years

-The almond production in the state was growing every year as a result, Jammu & Kashmir's share percentage in the national production has also increased steadily, but decreased during the last 8 years.
+The almond production in the state was growing every year as a result, Jammu & Kashmir's share percentage in the national production has also increased steadily but decreased during the last 8 years.

 The mild climate of this area makes this region unique and offers tremendous opportunities to produce high-quality fruits such as apples, peaches, plums, almonds, apricots, walnuts, etc. and high-value off-season vegetables and ornamental crops.
 But in recent decades, the annual mean temperature of the Kashmir Valley has risen significantly.